abanks72/philonet/readme.md

    ```bash
    python localtest.py
   ```
 **Important:** The local testing environment is specifically designed for testing and development purposes.
-To deploy the project to a public server, consider using an appropriate hosting platform. app.py, and index.html are being fetched from a Heroku server.
+To deploy the project to a public server, consider using an appropriate hosting platform.

 ### Usage
 - select the era from the dropdown menu to filter the philosopher influence network.
 You can choose from "All," "BC," or "AD."